You have a duty of care to your employees, which means you’re required to take all necessary precautions regarding their health & safety.

 What is a major incident?

-It’s one that requires the response of an emergency service and can be either natural or human-made.
-Causes include:
+A major incident is a significant event, that needs a response outside of the normal routine.
+A major incident requires a response from an emergency service and can be either natural or human-made.

 - Accidents (road, rail, air or water).